-Elementary School Performance, (More info to come)
+Elementary School Performance, Lincoln, MA

 From an early age, children get asked, “What do you want to be when you grow up?”
 This question is based with an inaccurate, underlying assumption: People are not capable of making an impact on this world until they join some profession, receive a degree, or attain a certain level of status.
 This is a dangerous and misguided philosophy.
 Thankfully, many youngsters do not hold claim to this limitation.